Auditions

 Auditions are open to everyone and are held at the Ashtabula Arts Center.
 You do not need prior theater experience to try out for a show.
 If you are not cast in an on-stage role, please consider volunteering on the backstage crew.
 Working behind the scenes at a show is a tremendously valuable experience for any performer – and a successful production is as dependent on the backstage team as it is on the cast.

-There is no cost to audition for or take part in a G.B. or Straw Hat show.
-Please direct audition questions to Kimberly Godfrey, Director of Theater & Music, at (440) 964-3396.
+There is no cost to audition for or take part in a 13th Street or Straw Hat show.
+Please direct audition questions to Kimberly Godfrey Warren, Director of Theater & Music, at (440) 964-3396.

 Please bring a list of calendar conflicts for the director of the show you’re trying out for.
 Commitment is important, and the success of a production relies heavily on everyone from leads to ensemble being responsible and consistent in showing up for rehearsals.